 Tea house accommodation on 12-Day Ghorepani ABC Trek

-Dining & Food in Ghorepani and ABC Trek Route
+Dining & Food in Ghorepani ABC Trek Route

 Every tea house has a common dining hall, usually heated in the evening by a wood or yak-dung stove.
 This is where trekkers gather, eat, and socialise.
 The meals are singly extensive – almost all lodges cook variations of dal bhat (the traditional rice-lentil curry meal), which is filling and offers free refills.